 Are there fees for buying or selling cryptocurrency on Venmo?

-The exchange rate may include an estimated spread of one-half of one percent (0.50%), provided, however, that the actual spread may be higher or lower based on market conditions.
+The exchange rate will include an estimated spread of one-half of one percent (0.50%), provided, however, that the actual spread may be higher or lower based on market conditions.
 We will not separately calculate or disclose the spread we earn on each transaction.
 By using Venmo’s crypto services, you agree to pay all applicable exchange rates (including spread) and fees.

 If you use a linked bank account or debit card as a funding source to buy crypto assets, your bank may charge you its own fees, including overdraft fees or insufficient fund fees, if applicable.
 Venmo is not responsible for any fees that may be charged to you by your bank.